 University extension represents attempts to extend educational opportunities to those who were unable to attend higher learning institutions and to render specialized educational services to different sections of society.
-The development of Research and Development programme for the education system is also a special responsibility of the universities.
+The development of Research and the universities.

-In the higher education system, the functions assigned are based on production and sharing of knowledge within the system, increased access to theoretical knowledge and much less testing of their socio-economic viability.
+Development programme for the education system is also a special responsibility of sharing of knowledge within the system, increased access to theoretical knowledge and much less testing of their socio-economic viability.
 If knowledge sharing has to be broad based and the knowledge generated has to be tested, extension must be considered a major approach to accomplish the objectives.